 It is important to ensure that all traffic, with the exception of direct server return (DSR), which is exempt from this requirement, passes through the same load balancer when designing a network with load balancing.
 You can insert the load balancer using a number of different methods.
 The load balancer can be used in a number of ways, including as a gateway for servers and as a routing next hop for routing instances.
-To force the return traffic to go back to the load balancer, another option is to use licensed F5 ACI Service Center Policy-Based Redirect (PBR) or Source Network Address Translation (SNAT) on the load balancer.
+To force the return traffic to go back to the load balancer, another option is to use F5 License for ACI Service Center Policy-Based Redirect (PBR) or Source Network Address Translation (SNAT) on the load balancer.

 F5 BIG-IP must see the return traffic in most designs because it is a stateful device, but using it as the default gateway is not always the best way to deploy it.
 Instead, the licensed F5 ACI Service Center can offer a better integration through the use of a feature called Policy Based Redirect (PBR).